drehnstrom/dsl/challenge-clickstream/challenge-lab.md

    4. Visit by Device Type

-## Task 2: Writing Dataflow Batch Pipelines
+## Task 2: Writing Dataflow batch pipelines

-In this task, you need to use Apache Beam and Dataflow to run a batch processing pipeline to accomplish the same job as in the previous task.
+In this task, you use Apache Beam and Dataflow to run a batch processing pipeline to accomplish the same job as in the previous task.
 Read the data from Cloud Storage, parse it, and write it to BigQuery using a schema that is optimized for analytics.

-1. Using Apache Beam, create a Pipeline to migrate the Click Stream data to BigQuery in accordance with the schema you created earlier.
+1. Using Apache Beam, create a pipeline to migrate the clickstream data to BigQuery in accordance with the schema you created earlier.
 Program the pipeline in a Jupyter Notebook.

 2. Once you have the pipeline tested, run it using Google Cloud Dataflow.

-## Task 3: Processing the Data in Real Time
+## Task 3: Processing the data in real time

-In this task, you will use Google tools to process data in real time.
+In this task, you use Google tools to process data in real time.
 The data is sent to a Pub/Sub topic.
-You will program subscribers to process the messages as they arrive.
+You program subscribers to process the messages as they arrive.

 1. Write a simulator that creates visits and posts them as messages to a Google Pub/Sub topic.
 Use variables to control the number of visits sent per minute and how long the simulator should run.
 You can program this any way you like.

-2. Create a Push subscriber running in Cloud Run or Cloud Functions.
+2. Create a push subscriber running in Cloud Run or Cloud Functions.
 Process the messages as they come in.
 Parse them, and write the data to BigQuery where it can be analyzed.
 In Looker Studio, create a simple report that shows clicks by page in real time.

-3. Do the same thing as the previous step, but program a Pull subscriber.
-Deploy the program to a Compute Engine Virtual Machine.
-Use an Instance Group to set up autoscaling.
+3. Do the same thing as the previous step, but program a pull subscriber.
+Deploy the program to a Compute Engine virtual machine.
+Use an instance group to set up autoscaling.
 Also, implement some kind of health check that you can use to ensure if the pull process is not running, the machine will be restarted.

 4. Write an Apache Beam pipeline with the following requirements:
    1. Write the raw data to files in Google Cloud Storage at regular intervals.
    2. Parse the messages and write the data to BigQuery.
    3. Calculate page views by minute.
-Create a Dashboard that reports this information.
+Create a dashboard that reports this information.
    4. Run the pipeline in Dataflow.

 5. You want to detect a potential denial of service attack.
 Create an Apache Beam pipeline that calculates page views per minute.
 Log this information the Google Cloud logs.
 Create a log metric that reports this information in a Logging and Monitoring Dashboard.
 Next, create a log alert that triggers beyond some threshold.
 When the alert triggers, send yourself an email.

 6. Restart your Pub/Sub message simulator so enough messages are sent to trigger the alert.

-## Task 4: Using Google Cloud Composer to Orchestrate Data Engineering Tasks
+## Task 4: Using Google Cloud Composer to orchestrate data engineering tasks

-In this task, you will use Apache Airflow and Google Cloud Composer to automate a data engineering task.
+In this task, you use Apache Airflow and Google Cloud Composer to automate a data engineering task.

 1. Create a Composer pipeline with the following requirements:
-   1. When a file containing Click Stream data is written to a Cloud Storage bucket, trigger the pipeline.
+   1. When a file containing clickstream data is written to a Cloud Storage bucket, trigger the pipeline.
    2. Run a Dataflow job that processes the file, parses the data, and writes it to BigQuery.
    3. After the Dataflow job completes, send a message to Pub/Sub indicating the file was processed.

 2. Create a subscriber to the Pub/Sub topic that notifies you that the file was succesfully processed.

-## Task 5: Using Dataplex to Share Enterprise Data
+## Task 5: Using Dataplex to share enterprise data

-In  this task, you will use Google Cloud Dataplex to share your click stream data with the organization.
+In this task, you use Google Cloud Dataplex to share your clickstream data with the organization.

-1. Using Datapplex, create a Data Mesh architecture to share your Click Stream data with the organization.
+1. Using Dataplex, create a data mesh architecture to share your clickstream data with the organization.
 The architecture has the following requirements:
    1. Zones for raw and curated data.
-   2. The raw zone contains the original JSON data contining the Click Stream events
+   2. The raw zone contains the original JSON data contining the clickstream events
    3. The data should be automatically processed and written to BigQuery tables.
 The BigQuery tables are in the curated zone.
    4. Share the data using Dataplex security.
    5. Add appropriate metadata to the curated datasets using Dataplex tags and tag templates.
-   6. Enable data lineage to tracj changes to data over time.
+   6. Enable data lineage to track changes to data over time.

+### Congratulations!
+You built a data pipeline, migrated data that has been already collected in Cloud Storage, and stored it in BigQuery.
+You also built streaming data pipelines that performed analysis on the data in real-time and saved the results to Cloud Storage for raw data and BigQuery for processed data.